JustinFassio-Personal-Projects/recipe-generator-app/docs/theme/DaisyUI-Theme-Guide.md

 }
 ```

-## Benefits of Single Theme
+## Benefits of Tailwind Config-Based Themes

 ### ✅ **Consistency**

-- All users see the same beautiful interface
+- All themes defined in one place (`tailwind.config.js`)
-- No confusion from theme switching
+- Consistent theme structure across all themes
-- Consistent brand experience
+- Easy to maintain and update

 ### ✅ **Performance**

-- Smaller CSS bundle (only one theme)
+- Themes are compiled at build time
-- Faster loading times
+- No runtime CSS injection needed
-- Reduced complexity
+- Efficient theme switching

-### ✅ **Maintenance**
+### ✅ **Multi-Tenant Support**

-- Easier to maintain and update
+- Each tenant can have its own theme
-- No theme compatibility issues
+- Themes applied automatically from database
-- Simplified codebase
+- No code changes needed to change tenant themes

-### ✅ **User Experience**
+### ✅ **Developer Experience**

-- No decision fatigue from theme options
+- Type-safe theme definitions
-- Familiar, consistent interface
+- Easy to add new themes
-- Perfect for recipe/cooking apps
+- Clear theme structure

 ## Theme Configuration